shubh-soubhagya/ShodhAI-2.0/README.md

-# ShodhAI - AI-Powered Research Assistant
+# ShodhAI - The Unified AI Platform for Interactive Learning and Content Analysis

 ShodhAI is a comprehensive AI-powered research and document analysis platform that helps researchers, students, and professionals process, analyze, and extract insights from various types of documents and content.